 - In the early days of this saga (2003-2006), we were assigned a caring inspector who did a good job, sometimes in spite of an apparent lack of management support.
 At the same time, we had a Councilman who always demonstrated a concern for the community and, when asked, would try to help.
 Steps were being taken to better our community, even if they sometimes felt as slow as molasses.

-- Now, we are once again assigned an inspector who demonstrates professionalism and we have a Councilman who steps up to helping, as with the recent Upper Falls mess.
+- After 2012, we once again were assigned an inspector who demonstrated professionalism and we have a Councilman who steps up to helping, as with the recent Upper Falls mess.
 It is now time to take control of our community!
 Update As of Feb 2019, this inspector no longer works for Code Enforcement.
 We're waiting to see who is assigned this area.

 Major Code Enforcement Issues in Kingsville

-During the past 10 years, the following have been where the majority of the Code Enforcement action (and lack thereof), and destruction of our community, has been in the Kingsville area.
+During the past 15+ years, the following have been where the majority of the Code Enforcement action (or lack thereof), and destruction of our community, has been in the Kingsville area.
 Each provides a detailed history of the cases and links to reference documents.
-I hope that residents will take the time to read, and digest, each of these, since they will, no doubt, end up being as disgusted as I am - both that anyone would do this in our community and that the County would do so little to help.
+I hope that residents will take the time to read, and digest, each of these, since they will, no doubt, end up being as disgusted as I am - both that anyone would do this to our community and that the County would do so little to help.
 Feedback is welcome.